Volzez/Text-File-to-HTML-converter/README.md

 3 - Run the "Main".java file you will first be asked by the filepath (file name/path).

-4- Enter the path and you file will be converted to HTML
+4- Enter the path and your file will be converted to HTML

 ________________________________________________________